benmpeterson/ExerCize/README.md

             </div>
 ```

 3. This ensures that each user will have their assoicated weight in the database.
 The next thing we must do is retreive that weight each time we are creating a new workout.
-This is done in the Exercise Controller but creating a new UserManager instance that contains all the database row infomation of the currently logged in user.
+This is done in the Exercise Controller by creating a new UserManager instance that contains all the database row infomation of the currently logged in user.

 ```cs